srikanth-narayanan/CarND-Vehicle-Detection/README.md

 - LinearSVC
 - MultiLayer Perceptron

 The function defintions can be found in the notebook cells 23 to 33.
 The performance of MLP was significantly better when compared to SVM.
 The confusion matric for the MLP can be found below.

 ![MLP Confusion Matrix][image7]

 The classifier that was fit with training data and scaler functions are pickled as files and can be loaded for the pipeline search.
+In the final pipeline the MLP classifier was used based on the accuracy and the speed for predicting one test image sample was not much differnt between the LinearSVC or MLP.

 ### Sliding Window Search